Geneva, Switzerland (to be confirmed)

 Aim of the meeting

 The Conference is composed of a plenary and of technical committees.
-The plenary sits in the Assembly Hall of the Palais des Nations.
 The Conference opens and closes in plenary sitting; during intermediate plenary sittings, all delegates may participate in the discussion of the Reports of the Chairperson of the Governing Body and of the Director-General.
 The plenary also performs administrative and formal tasks for the Conference and may hold sittings to receive distinguished guests, including Heads of State or Government.

 IOE Role in the meeting